 In determining the best interests of a child for purposes of deciding issues such as custody or visitation arrangements, the court will consider the following factors:

-- The child’s age and physical and mental condition, taking into consideration the child’s changing developmental needs.
+- Considering the child’s age, physical and mental condition, and changing developmental needs,

 - The age and physical and mental condition of each parent.